fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ### Atlas PH

 You need to perform a 3-point calibration with the calibration solutions.
 The solutions vary their pH with temperature, so make sure to check the temperature prior. **The pH value at current temperature can be found on the reference table on the calibration solution bottle.
-If the current temperature is not on it, use the closest value.**
+If the current temperature is not on it, use the closest value or use the calculator [here](https://atlas-scientific.com/ph-temperature-calculator/)**.

 !!! info "Datasheet"
     Here you can find the [datasheet](https://www.atlas-scientific.com/files/pH_EZO_Datasheet.pdf):